WNBA's Griner heads back to Russian court after guilty plea - WHIZ News

-MOSCOW (AP) — American basketball star Brittney Griner is due back in a Russian court Thursday to resume a trial that was jolted last week when she abruptly pleaded guilty to drug possession charges.
+MOSCOW (AP) — American basketball star Brittney Griner was due back in a Russian court Thursday for trial after she pleaded guilty last week to drug possession charges.

-In Russia, a guilty plea doesn’t mean that the trial is automatically over.
-Griner’s defense may put forward arguments during the hearing to mitigate the punishment, or a verdict could be announced.
-But it wasn’t immediately clear what would happen at the hearing.
+In Russia, a guilty plea doesn’t automatically end a trial.
+Griner’s defense may put forward arguments during the next hearing to mitigate the punishment, or a verdict could be announced.
+But it wasn’t immediately clear what would happen Thursday.

 With the U.S. government under pressure at home to do more to secure her freedom, the guilty plea could be an effort to expedite the court proceedings so any negotiations could move forward.
 A senior Russian diplomat has said no action could be taken by Moscow until the trial was over.